 If you're one of the Alia Bhatt fans, then you'll know why we've chosen this movie.
 You'll know it even if you're not her fan but watched the movie.
 Anyway, my point is that Imtiaz Ali has done a beautiful job journeying across the highways of North India.
 From Delhi, Rajasthan, and Himachal Pradesh, all the way to Kashmir, this movie will leave you wanting for more.
 Maybe, you should go for that North India trip, after all!

 One of those fascinating period romances, this story is about a conman who pretends to be an archaeologist to get his hands on some ancient valuables.
 The movie is set in the charming city of Kolkata which is captured in all of its glory, almost effortlessly.
 How can someone not want to go to Kolkata?
 I want some sondesh now, damn it! *drools*

 You'll see a lot of North India in this movie ?
 Highlights being India gate area, Humayun's Tomb and Taj Mahal and people generally being crazy on the roads :P

 Since Aamir Khan plays a guide in the first half, you'll see Qutub Minar, Red fort, Humayun's Tomb etc in the first half and then landscapes from Kashmir in the next.
 Sigh

-This movie was one of the much needed break from the non-stop nonsensical entertainment that Bollywood usually offers.
+This movie based on India was one of the much-needed breaks from the non-stop nonsensical entertainment that Bollywood usually offers.
 Though it covered quite a few regions, especially Himachal, yet the lake in Ladakh where the last scene was shot managed to get etched in my head, somewhere.
 The Pangong Lake might pose harsh travel conditions your way, but the beauty that hits you instantly is something you shouldn't miss out on!

-There are many more movies that you can add on to the list.
+There are many more movies based on India that you can add on to the list.
 So, which are the ones that have covered your favourite destinations?